 Australia and Canada work closely together to promote a coherent and robust system of global trade and economic cooperation in key international organisations such as the G20, the Organization for Economic Cooperation and Development (OECD), the Asia-Pacific Economic Cooperation (APEC) forum and in many United Nations agencies.
 Canada joined APEC in its inaugural year (1989) and Vancouver hosted APEC in 1997.
 Canada continues to take an active role in economic and technical cooperation, health, security and trade/investment liberalisation across the Asia-Pacific region.
 It is one of the twelve countries participating in the negotiations for the Trans-Pacific Partnership free trade agreement.

 Canada has a low population density and a vast wealth of natural resources.
-The Canadian economy is the 11th biggest economy in the world by GDP (according to the World Bank in 2012).
+The Canadian economy is the 11th biggest economy in the world by GDP (according to the 2013 International Monetary Fund (IMF) figures).
 Australia was ranked 12th.
 It is highly integrated with the US economy, with each being the other's major trading partner.
 Canada has retained its ranking as the 14th most competitive nation economically among 148 countries ranked by the World Economic Forum (in the 2013-2014 WEF Global Competitiveness Report).
 The report said “Canada's efficient goods, labour and financial markets, excellent infrastructure, and well-functioning, transparent institutions helped the country hold on to its relatively high ranking…”.

 Bilateral economic and trade relationship

-Canada is Australia's 20th-largest merchandise trading partner, with two-way trade amounting to A$4 billion in 2012 - A$2.3 billion in imports to Australia and A$1.7 billion in exports to Canada.
-Top performing exports in 2012 included nickel (ores, concentrates and alloys), wine, beef and alumina.
+Canada is Australia's 22nd largest merchandise trading partner, with two-way trade amounting to A$3.4 billion in 2013 - A$2.0 billion in imports to Australia and A$1.4 billion in exports to Canada.
+Top performing exports in 2013 included alcoholic beverages (mainly wine), non-ferrous waste and scrap and lead, zinc ores and beef.
 Companies exporting to Canada include food processors; major wine producers; consumer products retailers; packaging; software; financial services and processing; energy and mining services and equipment; and major universities.
-The top three merchandise imports from Canada in 2012 were civil engineering equipment and parts; sulphur and iron pyrites; and medicaments (including veterinary).
-Total services trade was valued at around A$1.7 billion in 2012, with Australia exporting A$808 million in services to Canada in that year.
+The top three merchandise imports from Canada in 2013 were railway vehicles, medicaments and sulphur and iron pyrites.
+Total services trade was valued at around A$1.7 billion in 2012-2013, with Australia exporting A$736 million in services to Canada in that year.
 Though Canada's trade regime is generally liberal and transparent, tariff peaks and other distorting trade mechanisms apply to domestically sensitive agricultural sectors such as dairy and poultry.
 Tariff rates can be found on the APEC Tariff Database.

 Investment ties between Australia and Canada are substantial and Canada offers a stable investment environment for Australian business.
-Australian investment in Canada was valued at A$42.7 billion in 2012, with over 80 Australian companies operating in Canada.
-Canadian investment in Australia was valued at over A$31.8 billion in 2012, mostly in resources and manufacturing.
+Australian investment in Canada was valued at A$53.7 billion in 2013, with over 80 Australian companies operating in Canada.
+Canadian investment in Australia was valued at A$26.9 billion in 2013, mostly in resources and manufacturing.

-Australia will host the next Australia-Canada Economic Leadership Forum in Melbourne in February 2014 with expected strong participation from Australian and Canadian companies, politicians and officials.
-Previous Forums have been held in Sydney (November 2010) and Toronto (July 2012).
+Canada will host the next Australia-Canada Economic Leadership Forum in mid-2015.
+Previous Forums have been held in Sydney (November 2010), Toronto (July 2012) and Melbourne (February 2014).
 The forum is an exercise in 'private sector diplomacy' bringing together business, academia and other non-government players to contribute to the development of the bilateral relationship.
 It is modelled on similar gatherings Australia has with its closest political and economic partners, notably the Australian American Leadership Dialogue.